Inspire students by showing them some incredible STEM technology being developed around them right now.

 Use this article as an introduction to a discussion about future careers in STEM or even as a way to contextualise learning.

-With the recent announcement of Australian joining NASA’s Artemis program to the Moon and Mars, there’s $150 million on the table for Aussie space innovations that will help get us to space.
+With the announcement of Australian joining NASA’s Artemis program to the Moon and Mars, there’s $150 million on the table for Aussie space innovations that will help get us to space.
 That money will be spent here, and not just given to NASA, as some people seem to think.

 Here are 10 space innovations to get excited about: